 Moderate to Intensive Educational Needs Major (B.S.Ed.)

 To receive a B.S.Ed. in Special Education and licensure as an Intervention Specialist, you must complete one of the professional preparation programs for teaching students with disabilities and receive passing scores on relevant Ohio Assessments for Educators (OAE) and a Teacher Performance Assessment (edTPA).
 Students should also use the four-year plan in consultation with their advisor about scheduling as early as possible.
-Moderate to Intensive Intervention specialist majors are advised to complete content courses in science and/or social studies and/or mathematics.
-OAE 004 Assessment of Professional Knowledge: Multi-Age (PK–12) is required as well as the reading OAE for licensure upon graduation.
+The Assessment of Professional Knowledge: Multi-Age (PK-12), Special Education, and Foundations of Reading OAEs must be attempted prior to graduation and are needed for licensure upon graduation.
 All licensure programs are subject to any changes in requirements as set forth by the Ohio Educator Licensure Board.